samaralharbi5/social-network-inheritance/README.md

 # Rmotrgram

-Today we're going to build a clone of a social network (really similar to the blue bird one, but keep it a secret).
+Today we're going to build a clone of a social network (really similar to the blue bird one, but let's not infringe any copyrights).

-As any other social network we're going to have different types of `Post`s.
+As with any other social network, we're going to have different types of `Post`s.
 All these different types of Posts should inherit from the parent `Post` class:

 * `TextPost`: Just a simple text post.
 Should be constructed as `TextPost(text="Post Text")`.
 * `PicturePost`: A post containing text and the URL of a picture: Should be constructed as `PicturePost(text="Post Text", image_url="imgur.com/OAWTSJu")`.
 * `CheckInPost`: A post containing text and coordinates of the user's position.
 Should be constructed as `CheckInPost(text="Post Text", latitude="40.741895", longitude="-73.989308")`.

-Rmotrgram also has users.
-A user is a simple class that can be created as: `User(first_name="John", last_name="Smith", email="johnsmith@rmotr.com")`.
+Rmotrgram will also have users.
+A user is a simple class that should be constructed as: `User(first_name="John", last_name="Smith", email="johnsmith@rmotr.com")`.

 ## Creating posts

 Posts are going to be created and then assigned a user.
 Once we have our user and post created, we're going to use the `add_post` method from the user class. `add_post` should add the post to the user's list of posts, and assign that user to the post.
-Example, to create a text post for our user John, we'll do something like:
+As an example, to create a text post for our user "John", we'll do something like this:

 ```python
 john = User("John", "Lennon", "john@rmotr.com")